 Fortunately, many people like to give with an open heart to help others in need.

 scams and scam artists.
-They know they can tug at our heartstrings -- and rake in the cash.
+They know they can tug at our heartstrings — and rake

 Fake charity scams often set up quasi-legitimate agencies so that, at first glance,

 They may even carry ‘ID’ in the name of the charity, complete with a logo.